katholt/RedDog/README.txt

 (Post-release)
     changes to input sequences pattern recognition
     extend parseGeneContent functions
-    add merging of bams for both pangenome and phylogenetic mapping reanalysis without mapping
+    reanalysis without mapping
         with/without a GenBank file,
         restore of read sets removed by user,